Hoverbear/hoverbear.org/_posts/2018-11-04-optional-arguments.md

 We learnt there are many options when it comes to API design with Rust.
 During our exploration we noted that choosing to declare our functions semantically, and/or enabling a more flexible API doesn't have to cost much.

 If you're interested in learning more about enabling flexible APIs in Rust, I'd reccomend exploring the [Guidelines](https://rust-lang-nursery.github.io/api-guidelines/flexibility.html).
+I'd also reccomend exploring the [Builder Pattern](https://doc.rust-lang.org/1.0.0/style/ownership/builders.html), since it's generally more well used in Rust.

 Thanks for reading!
 Hope to use your lovely code soon. 😉